hughbarney/femto/style.md

 # Coding Style

-Femto is coded in C using the following coding style

-* Kernighan and Ritchie (K&R) using 4 spaces for indentation
+Femto is coded in C and Lisp.
+For C code use the Kernighan and Ritchie (K&R) style, using 4 spaces for indentation.

-The style can be setup in GNU Emacs using the following elisp code
+This style can be setup in GNU Emacs using the following elisp code

 ```lisp